jucian0/module-federation-react-bridge/README.md

   }
 });

+// bootstrap.tsx
+// This file is used to initialize the remote application, it is the entry point for module federation. import { applicationInit } from "./routes";

+export default applicationInit;
 ```
  - `routes`: An array of routes that the remote application will navigate to.(Do not add layout routes here, it will be added in the RootComponent property).
  - `basename`: The base URL for the remote application.